rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 ## SSH keypath and identityfile

 See more info about [ssh keypath and identityfile](/post/ssh/).
-If utilized the ssh keypath has to in the form `~/.mynewsshcatalog/mynewkey`.
-Before saving the path RsyncGUI checks the format.
-It must be prefixed a `~` and include at least two `/`.
+If utilized the ssh keypath has to be in the form `~/.mynewsshcatalog/mynewkey`.
+Before saving the keypath, RsyncGUI checks the format.
+If it is not conformant, there is no saving.

+The ssh keypath and identityfile has to be prefixed one `~` and must include at least two `/`.

 ## Some words about RsyncGUI